mbkde/pbc/bamboo-isolated-ecs-plugin/README.md

 Usage
 =====

-__Please note that this plugin assume that a single Amazon ECS cluster/Autoscaling Group is always just accessed and managed by one
+__Please note that this plugin assumes that a single Amazon ECS cluster/Autoscaling Group is always just accessed and managed by one
 Bamboo server only.
 So for each instance you want to run, you have to provision separate infrastructure__

+__Important: The Bamboo server itself needs the AWS permissions as specified in [ecs-scheduler-service](../ecs-scheduler-service/README.md)__

 If your Bamboo agents need to assume particular AIM roles, please make sure the role is part of the Autoscaling Group/Launch configuration setup.